6th arrondissement hotels

 For a budget hotel, the Hotel du Dragon scores high with guests.
 Location may be one reason: The hotel is on the Rue du Dragon, about a block south of the Boulevard Saint-Germain and a short walk from the Saint-Sulpice Métro station.

 Single and double rooms are furnished in a traditional style, and all have private bathrooms with tubs or showers.
 Other hotel amenities include a lounge with a piano and a patio where breakfast is served in good weather.

-(Note: Like most hotels in the one-star category, the Hotel du Dragon lacks air conditioning and an elevator.)
+(Note: Like most hotels in the one-star category, the Dragon lacks air conditioning and an elevator.)

-This old-school Left Bank hotel is especially popular for its triple and family rooms, which are a great value if you're traveling en famille and are on a budget.
+This old-school, unpretentious Left Bank hotel is especially popular for its triple and family rooms, which are a good value if you're traveling en famille and are on a budget.
 (It also has singles, twins, and doubles, and many of the rooms feature exposed beams or stone walls.)

 As a bonus, guests can make use of a refrigerator, microwave oven, and electric kettle in the hotel's common area.
 Even better, a Continental breakfast is included in the rates, with bread coming from a nearby branch of the award-winning Eric Kayser bakeries.

 The Saint-André des Arts has a convenient location almost due south of the Pont Neuf in one of the Left Bank's most atmospheric neighborhoods.